dalmiavaibhav/Object-detection-using-Tensorflow/README.md

   Note: Tensorflow.js also WebGL, a JavaScript API allowing GPU-accelerated graphic computations.
   So, If you have a GPU you can configure it to increase inference speed.

-  Enabling GPU usage by Browser(Google Chrome)
+  Enabling GPU usage for the Browser(Google Chrome)

-    Step-1: check which gpu your browser is using by opening chrome://gpu/ If gpu0 is active then your by default gpu(intel graphics) is enabled and if gpu1 is enabled then it's already configured.
+    Step-1: check which gpu your browser is using by opening chrome://gpu If gpu0 is active then your by default gpu(intel graphics) is enabled and if gpu1 is enabled then it's already configured.

     Step-2: Make gpu1 active by going in graphics settings and setting your browser as a high performance app and also doing the same from the graphics card settings.